Boyd and Parker ambush: Aftermath

 Boyd and Parker were taken to Chenussio, where Butler questioned them.
-After Butler departed, Little Beard had Boyd and Parker tortured, mutilated and decapitated in anger over the destruction of Seneca villages.
-According to one source, Boyd had his entrails drawn out, however, this particular detail is not included in the journals kept by several members of the Sullivan Expedition which describe the condition of the mangled bodies in gruesome detail.
+After Butler departed, Little Beard had Boyd and Parker tortured, mutilated, and decapitated in anger over the destruction of Seneca villages.
+According to one source, Boyd and Parker had their entrails secured to a tree and were then forced to circle the tree so that their innards were drawn out.
+However, this particular detail is not included in the journals kept by several members of the Sullivan Expedition, which describe the condition of the mangled bodies in gruesome detail.

 A tree, thought to be the tree to which Boyd was bound, is located in the Boyd and Parker Park in Leicester, New York.

 The bodies of Boyd and Parker were discovered by Sullivan's forces on September 14, and the men were buried with full military honors.
-Chenussio was razed to the ground and the extensive fields of corn and vegetables surrounding it were destroyed.
+Chenussio was razed to the ground, and the extensive fields of corn and vegetables surrounding it were destroyed.
 Sullivan then turned his army around and headed back towards Seneca Lake.
 The bodies of Thaosagwat and the 14 soldiers who died at the ambush site were discovered two days later.

-Besides Boyd, Parker and Thaosagawat, the names of 12 of the killed are known and are inscribed on a memorial located in Rochester, New York.
+Besides Boyd, Parker, and Thaosagwat, the names of 12 of the killed are known and are inscribed on a memorial located in Rochester, New York.
 One name on the memorial, Corporal Calhoun, refers to a soldier who died of his wounds in a separate encounter the same day as the Boyd and Parker ambush.

 Memorials

 The remains of Boyd and Parker were left buried at the site of their deaths until 1841, when they were re-interred at Rochester's Mount Hope Cemetery in a ceremony attended by New York Governor William H. Seward.

-Today the Groveland Ambuscade Monument Monument marks the site of the ambush inside a small park, which was listed on the National Register of Historic Places in 2009.
-In September 2004 the ambush's 225th anniversary was commemorated at the site with an reenactment.
+Today, the Boyd & Parker Park and Groveland Ambuscade marks the site of the ambush inside a small park, which was listed on the National Register of Historic Places in 2009.
+In September 2004, the ambush's 225th anniversary was commemorated at the site with a reenactment.

+In popular culture

+The ambush is featured as a key event in the episode “Eerie Hall: Part 3” of the Netflix series True Haunting.